Kraken makes Michigan center Matthew Beniers the first NHL entry draft pick in franchise history

 Kraken general manager Ron Francis was known throughout his Hall of Fame career for his unrelenting center play at both ends of the ice.

-And on Friday the GM selected arguably the best two-way amateur center on the planet in Matthew Beniers, 18, with the No. 2 overall pick in the NHL entry draft.
-Beniers, a 6-foot-1, 175-pounder from Hingham, Massachusetts — who goes by the nickname “Matty” — ranked third in scoring with 24 points on the powerhouse University of Michigan squad his recently-completed freshman season.
+And on Friday the GM selected arguably the best eligible, two-way amateur center on the planet in Matthew Beniers, 18, with the No. 2 overall pick in the NHL entry draft.
+Beniers, a 6-foot-1, 175-pounder from Hingham, Massachusetts — who goes by the nickname “Matty” — ranked third in scoring with 24 points on the powerhouse University of Michigan squad his recently-completed, pandemic-shortened, freshman season.

 He also played for gold-medal-winning Team USA at the IIHF World Junior Championship in January and again against NHL players at the IIHF World Championship in May.
-The strong-skating playmaker is considered close to NHL-ready, though he has spoken about leaning toward returning to Michigan for another season depending on what the drafting team wanted.
+The strong-skating playmaker is considered close to NHL-ready, though he has spoken about leaning toward returning to Michigan — denied entry to the NCAA Men’s Ice Hockey Tournament due to positive COVID-19 tests within the program — for another season.

+“Honestly, I don’t really know what the best thing is for me next year, whether it’s going back or going to play for the Kraken,” Beniers said in a conference call after the selection.
+“Obviously, I think it would be really exciting to go play for the Kraken, but I think going back for a year I could keep building the confidence.

+“I think not having a real year last year, not a full schedule, kind of getting kicked out of the national championship — those are things where I want to have a really good year and I want to make a run at the national championship,” he added.
+“Obviously, if it’s not the best decision for my development then so be it.
+But I think those are some of the perks that, some of them I kind of want to do.”

 Though the Kraken stunned a few prognosticators with some of its picks in Wednesday’s NHL expansion draft, this time around the team took the player most figured it would go with — especially after the Buffalo Sabres took Beniers’ Michigan teammate and the consensus No. 1 overall choice, defenseman Owen Power.